 - Select TWO nonfiction books using the selected topic/subject.
 One will be approximately grades K-2 and the other will be 3-6 reading level.

 - Include the following with justification (refer to rubric):

 - o Detailed summary

-- What type of nonfiction?
+- O What type of nonfiction?

-- How is the book organized?
+- O How is the book organized?

-- What access features are presented?
+- o What access features are presented?

-- Are there visuals, if so what type and how are they useful?
+- O Are there visuals, if so what type and how are they useful?

 - Refer to rubric provided

-D. Content Language Literacy strategy lesson write up 1 and 2 Submitted
+D. Content Language Literacy Strategy Write Up 1 and 2 (submit on Blackboard)

-- You will use a grade level and topic related to Social Studies, Math or Science of your choice - Use the Content Language Literacy Strategy lesson template and the selection of strategies provided in class (refer back to semantic feature analysis chart).
-Select two of the following to create:
+- You will use a topic of a lesson plan you are writing/wrote for Social Studies, Math or Science Methods courses. - Use the Content Language Literacy Strategy lesson template and the selection of strategies provided in class (refer back to semantic feature analysis chart/Content Language Checklist).

-Content lesson Write up 1: There will be a content lesson plan for science/math/social studies provided with NO literacy strategies.
-Your job is to select, incorporate, and justify using a strategy type listed from the Developing Content Language Checklist.
+Write Up 1: Your job is to select, incorporate, and justify using a strategy type listed from the Content Language Checklist.
 Select one type from below: